-Are you a non-EU organisation that falls under the scope of the GDPR (General Data Protection Regulation)?
+Are you a non-EU organisation that falls under the scope of the GDPR (General Data Protection Regulation) by monitoring the behaviour of, or offering goods and services to, EU Residents?

 The obligation to appoint a representative does not apply to:

-Using our annual subscription service, you will be supported by our qualified data privacy, legal and compliance team, which will serve as your EU representative, as set out in Article 27 of the Regulation.
+Using our annual subscription service, you will be supported by our qualified data privacy, legal and compliance team, which will serve as your EU representative, in compliance with Article 27 of the Regulation.

 In the event of a no-deal scenario, the UK government will use the EU Withdrawal Act (which retains the GDPR (General Data Protection Regulation) in UK law and gives the government the power to make appropriate amendments to ensure the Regulation works effectively in a UK context) to make amendments to the applicable UK laws (e.g. the Data Protection Act 2018) to bring them in line with the GDPR, and adapt local law to suit local requirements – e.g. by replacing references to “Union or Member State law” with “domestic law” and substituting references to “decisions made by the EU Commission” with references to “decisions made by the UK Government”, etc.